Contrast-Security-OSS/docs/content/tools/cli/Cli-tool.md

 If your application has already been instrumented by a Contrast agent (recommended), find the [application ID](user-appsmanage.html) within the Contrast UI.

-To create a new application within the Contrast UI using the Contrast CLI, use the catalogue-application and application-name options.
+To create a new application within the Contrast UI using the Contrast CLI, use the catalogue-application and --cli_application_name options.
 The output of a successful catalogue operation is an application ID displayed in the console.

-  Catalogue Command: contrast-cli --catalogue-application --api-key yourApiKey
-  --authorization yourKey --organization yourOrganizationID --host yourHost
+Catalogue Command: contrast-cli --catalogue-application --cli_api_key yourApiKey --cli_authorization yourKey --cli_organization_id yourOrganizationID --cli_host yourHost
-  --application-name yourApplicationName --language app_language
+--cli_application_name yourApplicationName --cli_language app_language

 Note: Allowable language values are JAVA, DOTNET, NODE, PYTHON and RUBY.

 ## Authenticate and Analyze

 Once the CLI is installed with a valid set of credentials and a correct application ID, you can analyze applications and see the results in the Contrast UI.
-Contrast recommends that SCA is invoked as part of a CI pipeline so that running the SCA is automated as part of your build process.
+Contrast recommends that the CLI is invoked as part of a CI pipeline so that running it is automated as part of your build process.

 Use the commands shown in the following example to analyze an application:

 ```
 contrast-cli \

- --api-key someAPIKey \
+ --cli_api_key someAPIKey \
- --authorization someAuthorizationCredentials \
+ --cli_authorization someAuthorizationCredentials \
- --application-id someApplicationID \
+ --cli_application_id someApplicationID \
- --organization-id someOrganizationID \
+ --cli_organization_id someOrganizationID \
  --project-path applicationRootDirectory
 ```
 Credentials may be placed within a YAML file with the following format: